Sharing is our way of making global trade fairer.

 We're now focusing on developing and expanding the gebana model.
 Our aim is to increase the share of our total sales accounted for by the gebana model – currently 45 per cent – to about 60 per cent by 2025.
 This can only be achieved if we add more products to the model.

-We are currently negotiating with our partners for dates from Tunisia, hazelnuts from Georgia, dried pineapple from Togo and mountain figs from Turkey.
+We are currently negotiating with our partners for dates from Tunisia, hazelnuts from Georgia and mountain figs from Turkey.
 We'll keep you informed.

 For our cocoa from Togo, we also want to bring wholesalers on board.
 Only then will we be able to increase the payouts in Togo, as 90 per cent of our cocoa is sold to wholesale customers.